postmanlabs/labs-docs/v6/postman/environments_and_globals/variables.md

 [![variable highlighting and tooltips](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-variable-toolTip.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-variable-toolTip.gif)

-Variables are highlighted in orange, with unresolved variables shown in red color.
+Variables are highlighted in orange, with unresolved variables shown in red.

 Hovering over a variable shows its current value and the scope.
 If a variable is unresolved - such as, no value in the current environment - the tooltip shows the appropriate feedback.